garaujodev/garaujodev.github.io/_posts/2022-12-07-til-elixir-how-to-unlock-dependencies.md

 title: "TIL: How to remove unused deps from mix.lock in Elixir"
 date: 2022-12-07 10:52:14 -0300
 categories: elixir
-description: TODAY I LEARNED how to unlock dependencies removing the unused one from your mix.lock file
+description: TODAY I LEARNED how to unlock dependencies removing the unused ones from your mix.lock file
 ---

 When you add new depencies to your elixir project, and run `mix.deps.get`, it will creates/updates the `mix.lock` file, that list all information about the versions of the dependencies that you are using, like version, source, etc.